jannispaul/mmm/src/pages/recipes/burritos.md

 tags:
 ---

 Slice red onions and pickle in a small bowl with sugar and apple cider vinegar.
-Set aside until ready for serving., Cook meat to taste (z.B. sautee with onions and garlic, cumin, cayenne pepper). , Prepare ingredients and serve.
+Set aside until ready for serving.
+Cook meat to taste (z.B. sautee with onions and garlic, cumin, cayenne pepper). , Prepare ingredients and serve.